Monika464/PostcodeWeatherApp/README.md

 App for checking current weather all ovew the globe.

-write city and optionally coutry name to check the weather write street with a number and coty (optionally coutry) to check a post code
+write city and optionally coutry name to check the weather write street with a number and city (optionally coutry) to check a post code

 ### Public preview: